 Shoppers are no longer on a linear journey.
-Today, the path to purchase moves from touch point to touch point — and back again — at a dizzying speed that wasn’t even fathomable a couple decades ago.
+Today, the path to purchase moves from touch point to touch point — and back again — at a dizzying speed that wasn’t even fathomable a couple of decades ago.
 And while this might seem like the old playground taunt of you can’t catch me, it’s actually the opposite.

 Shoppers are no longer settling for impersonal interactions with retailers.
 They’re looking to build authentic, long-term relationships that move seamlessly across platforms.
 This gives retailers a fantastic opportunity to make a profound connection with customers.
 But for this to happen, sales and marketing strategies must evolve along with the shopper.